 Fees vary from center to center.
 It is your responsibility to make appointments and pay all fees.
 Please be very careful that you thoroughly understand the center's cancellation policy.
 In most cases, if you cancel after the deadline, you will be responsible for paying for the program anyway.
 We realize the fees for career assessment programs are high but feel the value of the experience outweighs the expense.
 The Program Assistance Grant has been set aside to help you offset the costs of the career assessment process.(See below) Please consider approaching your congregation for financial assistance in meeting career center fees.

 Aspirants with financial need may apply for a $1000 Program Assistance Grant to offset the costs related to the career assessment.
-Please request a PAG from Chris Spiegel, the MCO Administrator.

 For more information contact mco @ uua.org.